rieske/event-sourced-account/accounts/README.md

 InsufficientBalance, AccountClosed exceptions etc. Kept it simple with IllegalArgument/State exceptions for the sake of avoiding unneeded class count explosion.

-- Didn't use Jackson for serializing events in the REST API.
+- Didn't use Jackson for serializing events in the REST API despite already having it in the classpath.
 Just for fun - wanted to try out the events visitor outside of the aggregate.
 Similar approach should work nicely to manually map the event classes to protobufs for storage.
 No reflection needed.